bulam/crimsonlister.com/README.md

 # crimsonlister.com
 Source code for crimsonlister.com, an online classifieds website for the Harvard community.
-PHP + Javascript + twitter bootstrap
+Implemented in PHP, using Javascript and twitter bootstrap for formatting.